bsmith89/make-bml/README.md

 When you run `make clean` you get `make: Nothing to be done for 'clean'.`.
 That's _not_ because all those files have already been removed.
 Make isn't that smart.
-Instead, make sees that there is already a file called `clean` and, since `clean` is newer than all of its (non-existent) prerequisites Make decides there's nothing left to do.
+Instead, make sees that there is already a file named "`clean`" and, since `clean` is newer than all of its (non-existent) prerequisites Make decides there's nothing left to do.